-[MUS 547, Text, Form, and Narrative in Instrumental Music 4 credits.
+MUS 547a, Text, Form, and Narrative in Instrumental Music 4 credits.
 NP.
-Group A or B. A study of programmatic text, musical form, and implied narrative in instrumental music from its origins to the present.
-Beginning from the seventeenth century and proceeding through the fruition and collapse of functional tonality, the course addresses a wide range of repertoire via historically grounded case studies in the interaction between instrumental music and the titles and texts that originally accompanied it.
-The goal is a fluid and stylistically sensitive approach to musical storytelling through harmony, affect, and form in both small and large-scale genres, from solo works for keyboard or violin to symphonies and concerti.
-Among composers addressed are Marini, Froberger, Biber, Vivaldi, Bach, Haydn, Beethoven, Mendelssohn, Schumann, Berlioz, Liszt, Hensel, Rimsky-Korsakov, Brahms, Strauss, Dukas, Dvorák, Debussy, Schoenberg, Still, Messiaen, Ellington, Takemitsu, Ligeti, and Gubaidulina.
-Course requirements include weekly listening and short readings, three brief response papers (1-4 pages), occasional oral presentations, and a final examination on topics chosen by the student.
-Not offered in 2022-2023]
+Group A or B. This course surveys major instrumental genres in Western traditions, from the early seventeenth century to the present, in search of sensitive and flexible approaches to the relationship between notated instrumental music and the programmatic titles, texts, and implied narratives that accompanied it, both on the score and in the minds of receptive listeners.
+Beginning with the earliest published sonatas and proceeding through detailed score study of examples from both small- and large-scale genres (sonata, suite, concerto, symphony, string quartet, concert overture, keyboard miniature, and symphonic poem), the course addresses a wide range of repertoire via historically grounded case studies and occasional forays into contemporary narrative theory.
+The goal is a fluid and stylistically sensitive approach to musical storytelling through harmony, affect, and form.
+Composers addressed include Marini, Froberger, Biber, Kuhnau, Corelli, Vivaldi, Bach, Haydn, Beethoven, Mendelssohn, Schumann, Berlioz, Liszt, Hensel, Brahms, Rimsky-Korsakov, Strauss, Dukas, Dvořák, Debussy, Schoenberg, Still, Messiaen, Gubaidulina, Takemitsu, and Léon.
+Course requirements include weekly listening and short readings, occasional oral presentations (three to six minutes), a final project (a five to eight-page paper, a curated performance, or a model composition), and a final oral examination on topics chosen by the student.
+Paul Berry

-MUS 560b, Research and Editions 4 credits.
+MUS 560a, Research and Editions 4 credits.
 NP.
 Group B. The goal of this course is to discover and evaluate performing editions and recordings of musical compositions that, in the students' opinions, best exemplify a composer's intent by developing library research skills in order to locate and critically evaluate library resources that will guide and support the student's needs.
 Students select a composition from the standard repertoire that is relevant to them, as well as a composition by a living composer from an underrepresented population; identify and evaluate performing editions (three maximum) and recordings (three maximum) of each that represent the most authoritative version as well as the least; maintain a research journal by way of weekly course assignments and essays; build an annotated bibliography of resources used; and provide documented findings to support the evaluations and articulate the reasons for their selections clearly, and to compare the amount and types of resources that are available for research for each of the two compositions selected, both in writing and as a final presentation to the class.
 Ruthann B. McTyre